rspec/rspec.github.io/source/blog/2020-03-24-rspec-rails-4-0-has-been-released.md

 author: Benoit Tigeot, Jon Rowe and Phil Pirozhkov
 ---

 RSpec Rails 4.0 has been released!
 Given our commitment to [semantic versioning](http://semver.org/), this is a major release and as such contains breaking changes.
-The major breaking change is that we've dropped support for Rails below 5, with only soft support for Rails 4.2.
+The major change is that we've dropped support for Rails below 5, with only soft support for Rails 4.2.

 As usual, if you notice any newly introduced bugs, please let us know, and we'll release a fix for it ASAP.

 RSpec continues to be a community-driven project with contributors from all over the world.
 This release includes 258 commits and 56